Proglang-Uni-Freiburg/multiparty-proxy/README.md

 1) start the API by executing the start_api.bat file or carrying out the command: "python -m uvicorn API.meetingAPI:app --reload" from the project directory
 2) to send requests, follow the specification as described in the document* along with your preferred method to send API requests (base URL: http://127.0.0.1:8000/), or go to "" in your browser to see a thorough explanation of the endpoints and send the requests from there.
+3) once a meeting is defined through the request, the port of the proxy the clients operating with a websockets client protocol is given.

+## where information is
+* the global Scribble protocol in a .scr file will be under API/[protocol_name]
+* the local Scribble protocols will be under proxy/[protocol_name]
+* the logging file with ddebugging outputs will be in proxy/[protocol_name] and will have the format [port_number]_log.txt

 ## running examples